Back To Search Results

 Technique or Treatment

-The ear is prepped and draped in a sterile fashion.
-Access to the middle ear cavity can be obtained through the transcanal or postauricular approach.
-In either approach, a tympanomeatal flap is raised to expose the middle ear and access the ossicular chain.
-The postauricular approach is better suited for patients who have a narrow external auditory canal or prominent bony prominences where a transcanal approach would be made difficult or if a concurrent mastoidectomy is planned.
-In both approaches, a local anesthetic containing a vasoconstricting agent (ie, 1% lidocaine with 1: 100,000 epinephrine) is injected into the ear canal to promote local anesthesia and hemostasis.
-This is done under direct visualization of the operating microscope to precisely deliver the injection into the ear canal at the bony-cartilaginous junction in the subperiosteal plane to result in a diffuse blanch.
+The ear is prepared and draped in a sterile manner.
+Access to the middle ear cavity may be obtained through either the transcanal or postauricular approach.
+In both methods, a tympanomeatal flap is raised to expose the middle ear and access the ossicular chain.
+The postauricular approach is preferable for patients with a narrow external auditory canal or pronounced bony prominences, which can make a transcanal approach difficult.
+This technique is also suitable if a concurrent mastoidectomy is planned.

 Transcanal Approach